AILab-FOI/PRRI-laGGer2023/README.md

 Setting up Development environment
 ---------------------------------
 After setting up your VM, we will now setup the development environment for it.
+Prerequisites: ran `install.sh`, `start_root_first.sh`, `start.sh` & port forwarded without errors.

 1. Go into your favourite IDE or just use git to clone this repo into a folder.
 2. Launch your VM and log in.